coderjolly/chest-x-ray-classification/README.md

 <ol type="A">
 <li><b>Pre-processing Techniques</b></li>
- Before training, the images were analysed to come up with pre-processing techniques such as **Histogram Equalization** and **Gaussian Blur** with a 5x5 kernel as [Giełczyk et al.](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0265949) showed that this improved the F1 score by 4% for chest X-ray classification.
+ Before training, the images were analysed to come up with pre-processing techniques such as <b>Histogram Equalization</b> and <b>Gaussian Blur</b> with a 5x5 kernel as <a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0265949">Giełczyk et al.</a> showed that this improved the F1 score by 4% for chest X-ray classification.
 Visually, the contrast of the scan improved and allowed irregularities to stand out as shown in the figure below.

 ![histogram](/figures/histogram-equilization.png)